iptracej/color-nmap-console/README.md

     >grc cat init.nmap
     >grc cat _full_tcp_nmap.txt

+Two quick improvements:
+    - You may want to use less command or tmux session to scroll the file back and forth.
-You may want to customize /usr/local/share/grc/conf.nmap
+    - You may want to customize /usr/local/share/grc/conf.nmap

 ### Screenshot

 ![default colored nmap output](screenshot.png)

+### Todo

+Map the output to hack the box, vulnhub, tryhackme, and any other vulnerable boxes to help quickly analyze juicy entry points

 ### License